input size

 Gumlet serves the same image format as the source image after performing operations.
 If you want to change the output image format, you can use this parameter.

-.
-If the original image has an alpha channel and the output does not support transparency, a white
+You can use auto, jpeg, jpg, jxl, png, webp, tiff, json, avif, heif or raw.
+If the original image has an alpha channel and the output does not support transparency, a white background is applied if backgroundparameter is not provided.

-Gumlet automatically detects the best format according to the user's browser.
-For example, Google Chrome supports WebP hence that format will be delivered to users visiting with Chrome browser.
-When user browser does not support WebP, the default image format as per the original image, is served.
-WebP image is almost always a smaller size for the same image quality, which results in lower bandwidth usage and faster load times.
+If you use format=auto Gumlet automatically detects the best format according to the user's browser.
+For example, Google Chrome supports WebP; hence, that format will be delivered to users visiting with Chrome.
+When the user's browser does not support WebP, the default image format as per the original image is served.
+A WebP image is almost always smaller at the same image quality, resulting in lower bandwidth usage and faster load times.

 json